willquill/plex-docker/README.md

 Now edit the env file for your needs.

+## Preparing Plex

+If you do not use Intel QuickSync, remove the `devices` and `privileged` sections from the plex container in the `docker-compose.yml` file.

+If you do use Intel QuickSync, be sure to do the following:

+`sudo chmod -R 777 /dev/dri`

 ## Prepare ddclient

 I use Cloudflare, but you can find a default ddclient.conf file to see how to set it up for other providers.